Quantum Network: Security Assessment and Key Management: Security assessment

 \begin{definition} A communication scheme, $\mathcal{M}^{h}$, has the highest security level if

 \end{definition}

-Here we propose a scheme $\mathcal{M}_0$ with the highest security level. \begin{definition} In the communication scheme $\mathcal{M}_0$, each node in the network except Alice and Bob sends the XOR result of all the keys from the neighbor connections to Bob via unencrypted channels (available to Eve). \end{definition}
+Here we propose a scheme $\mathcal{M}_0$ with the highest security level. \begin{definition} In the communication scheme $\mathcal{M}_0$, each node in the network except Alice and Bob broadcasts the parity (XOR result of all the keys from the neighbor).
+Bob receives all the parity information via unencrypted channels (available to Eve).
+By calculating the parity information, he can share a secret key with Alice. \end{definition}

-We take the network in Figure \ref{fig:strategy1} as an example. $c_1$ will announce $k_1 \oplus k_4 \oplus k_6$, $c_2$ will announce $k_6 \oplus k_7 \oplus k_9$, etc. Of course, Alice's and Bob's positions are symmetric.
+We take the network in Figure \ref{fig:strategy1} as an example.
+Here $c_1$ will announce $k_1 \oplus k_2 \oplus k_4$, $c_2$ will announce $k_2 \oplus k_6 \oplus k_7$, etc. Of course, Alice's and Bob's positions are symmetric.
 All the parity information can be sent to Alice.
 The scheme still works.

-\begin{theorem} Scheme $\mathcal{M}_0$, defined in Definition \ref{def:M0}, is of the highest security level. \end{theorem} \begin{proof} First, we need to show that this scheme can yield an identical key between Alice and Bob.
+\begin{theorem} Scheme $\mathcal{M}_0$, defined in Definition~\ref{def:M0}, is of the highest security level. \end{theorem} \emph{Proof.} First, we need to show that this scheme can yield an identical key between Alice and Bob.
 On Alice's side, she performs the XOR operation to all the keys connected to her and obtains $k_A$.
 Upon receiving all the parity information from the network, Bob performs XOR operation on all the parity bit string along with his keys connected to his neighbors.
 Then, all the keys in this network appear in this XOR operation twice except those of the nodes connected directly with Alice.
 Thus, Bob's XOR result gives $k_A$ and all others are canceled out.
 In the end, they can achieve an identical key.

 Then, we show that the generated key is secure for any attacks that are not strongest.
 If an attack is not strongest, from Corollary \ref{Cor:noStPath}, we can find a secure path between Alice and Bob.
 For the scheme $\mathcal{M}_0$, one can think of $k_A$ a secure random key bit string being transmitted from Alice to Bob with one-time pad encryption \cite{vernam1926cipher} and being XOR with some extra random bit strings that might known to Eve.
-Specifically, suppose the secure path is $\text{Alice}\rightarrow c_1\rightarrow c_2\rightarrow \cdots \rightarrow c_s \rightarrow \text{Bob}$.
+Specifically, suppose the secure path is $a\rightarrow c_1\rightarrow c_2\rightarrow \cdots \rightarrow b$.
 Then Alice can send her random bit string via this path to Bob.
 In this case, she adds more unrelated random bit strings, which will not affect the security of the transmission.

-Finally, it is obvious that $\mathcal{M}_0$ is insecure under a strongest attack, since it forms a cut between Alice and Bob. \end{proof}
+Finally, it is obvious that $\mathcal{M}_0$ is insecure under a strongest attack, since it forms a cut between Alice and Bob.